 The shorter, the better for you as an artist.
-Almost all Artist Management Agreements come with an initial term, followed by one or more option periods.
-The shorter the term, the better for you as artist.
+Almost all Artist Management Deal come with an initial term, followed by one or more option periods.
+The shorter the term, the better for you as an artist.
 If things are going great, you can always sign another agreement to extend things.
 But if your manager isn’t living up to your expectations, you’ll be able to cut ties sooner and find a better fit.
 The late, great David Bowie spent years in litigation (and millions in legal fees) because he fired his first two managers before the term was expired.

 2) If You’re Not Making Money, Neither Should They

-The Artist Management Agreement should allow your Manager to only make a commission on revenues actually earned by you.
+The Artist Management Deal should allow your Manager to only make a commission on revenues actually earned by you.
 If you don’t earn any revenues in a given period, neither should they.
 If your potential manager is asking for a weekly/monthly/yearly fee, that is a definite red flag, for me.

 3) How Much is Being Commissioned?

-Managers commissions are typically between 15 to 20% of an artist’s gross income.
+Managers’ commissions are typically between 15 to 20% of an artist’s gross income.
 Whether it’s 15% or 20% really depends on the level of the band and the bargaining power of each party.
 I’ve seen some net deals, but they are extremely rare.
 That being said, I always push for a net commission on merchandise.
 In other words, you get to deduct the costs of manufacturing, shipping and artwork before the manager takes a commission on merch revenues.